tmg0/go-dude/README.md

 ### dude push

-This command will connect your ip address by ssh and replace the target project image url in docker-compose file.
+This command will connect your ip address by ssh,
 If use `-t` or `--tag` option，this command will only replace image tag.

+**docker**

+Replace the target project image url in docker-compose file.

+**k8s**

+Set deployment pod container image ( If only have one container in pod ).

 ```bash
 Usage: index push [options] <string>